-The big challenge of going in a new line of work is that you seem out of place.
+The big challenge of going into a new line of work is that you seem out of place.
 On paper, the chronological story of your work experience doesn’t really point in the direction you’re now headed.
-“You were a business analyst, then you moved to marketing, and now you want to work in computer networking?!”
+“You were a business analyst, then you moved to the market, and now you want to work in computer networking?!”

 In previous years, when one of my clients was in that situation and wanted to change careers, I would very quickly suggest using a “functional resume”.
 (What some people call the “skills-based resume” or the “hybrid” format.)
 It worked really well.